maltiverse/maltiverse-feed-elastic-connector/README.md

 # Maltiverse Feed Elastic Connector

+## Disclaimer
+This connector is only for older versions of ElasticSearch.
+Elastic versions 8.13.0 or higher should refer to the official integration on the [Elastic Marketplace](https://www.elastic.co/guide/en/integrations/current/ti_maltiverse.html).

 Connection script to integrate Maltiverse feeds into a Elastic instance.

 Elastic version 7 and 8 are supported by this script